flatpak/flatpak-docs/docs/python.rst

 -  idna
 -  urllib3

-Four dependencies aren't very many, and could be installed these using the ``simple`` method described above.
+Four dependencies aren't very many, and could be installed using the ``simple`` method described above.
 However, anything more complex than this would quickly become tedious.